-The audio book versions they make available on Podiobooks are free of charge.
+The audio book versions they make available on Scribl are free of charge.
 You can listen to a book on your computer or device.
 All you need to do is when you find a book you want to listen to, you just click on any of the episode links and it will wither download or just start playing on your computer.
 Or you can subscribe to the book's FSS feed.
-You can add that feed to Google Reader, iTunes, or any other device/program that can act as a podcatcher.
+You can add that feed to Google Play, iTunes, or any other device/program that can act as a podcatcher.
 Podcatchers read RSS feeds and automatically download enclosed media files which are the book episodes.

 Downloading and sharing the files you get from the site is not illegal; they actually encourage it.
 The free episodes of the audio books they offer are made available via a Creative Commons License.
 With its new brand, Scribl focuses on providing one click audiobook downloads in a higher quality without intro/outro interruptions or ads.
 Scribl gives consumers the option to either listen to free audiobooks with ads included or purchase an ad-free audiobook to support favorite authors.